navoday-91/CMPE273-Spring18/Lab-3/Readme.md

 Instructions:

 1. Start the forwarder device by executing - python3 Forwarder.py
-2. Launch client application with registration name as arg - python3 chat_window.py <name>
+2. Launch client application with registration name as arg - python3 chat_window.py NAME
+3. NAME is the name of client who is joining the chat.
+Chat client takes the registration name as command line argument.
-3. Multiple clients can be launched and they will participate in a group chat.
+4. Multiple clients can be launched and they will participate in a group chat.

 Technology stack: